Elderly woman taken to hospital after hit and run leaves her injured in street

-West Lothian crime: Pensioner in hospital after hit and run in Livingston's Knightsbridge Road East
+West Lothian crime: Pensioner in hospital after hit and run in Livingston's Knightsridge Road East

 and live on Freeview channel 276